Supermarine Aircraft Spitfire: Design and development

 Australian pilot and aviation engineer Mike O'Sullivan had always wanted a Spitfire and built a replica for his own use in 1991.
 This was followed by a 75 hp, Rotax-powered prototype in 1994.
-The next year, in 1995, he joined with business partner John McCarron to form the Supermarine Aircraft company and produce all-Australian homebuild aircraft kits.
+The next year, in 1995, he joined with business partner John McCarron to form the Supermarine Aircraft company and produce all-Australian home-build aircraft kits.
 In the event, the constant-speed, four-blade propeller would be obtained from a specialist firm in New Zealand.
 Supermarine Aircraft is not related to the original British Supermarine company, although the owners of the Supermarine marque have given their permission for the name to be used.

-The first production model was named the Spitfire Mk25 and was a 75% scale replica of the original Supermarine Spitfire design.
-The stressed skin structure consists of 2024 aluminium alloy skins, formers and longerons with some fibre-glass mouldings for parts such as fairings and air scoops.
-The design features electrically-operated retractable undercarriage, with differential braking to the main wheels, and landing flaps.
+The first production model was named the Spitfire Mk 25 and was a 75% scale replica of the original Supermarine Spitfire design.
+The stressed-skin structure consists of 2024 aluminium alloy skins, formers and longerons with some fibre-glass mouldings for parts such as fairings and air scoops.
+The design features electrically operated retractable undercarriage, with differential braking to the main wheels, and landing flaps.

-The later Spitfire MK26 uses the MK25 wings with the fuselage increased to 80% scale to provide room for a passenger seat in tandem behind the pilot.
-The Mk26B has a 90% scale fuselage.
+The later Spitfire Mk 26 uses the Mk 25 wings with the fuselage increased to 80% scale to provide room for a passenger seat in tandem behind the pilot.
+The Mk 26B has a 90% scale fuselage.
 The Spitfire kit has the same power-to-weight ratio as the original.

 The aircraft was reviewed by the Australian Ultralight Federation in 2001.
 It was approved as meeting Australian rules for kit-built aircraft.
 Supermarine began promoting the kit plane to the US market in 2004.

 The aircraft has been approved by the British Light Aircraft Association.